benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 In the URLs below, `%EMAILADDRESS%` shall be replaced with the email address that the user entered and wishes to use, and `%EMAILDOMAIN%` shall be replaced with the email domain extracted from the email address.
-For example, for "fred@example.com", the email domain is "example.com", and for "fred@test.cs example.net", the email domain is "test.cs.example.net".
+For example, for "fred@example.com", the email domain is "example.com", and for "fred@test.cs.example.net", the email domain is "test.cs.example.net".

 For full support of this specification, all "Required" and "Recommended" mechanisms MUST be implemented and working.
 For partial support of this